 - Also the fact that Melkor captured many of the Elves and corrupted them, turning them into Orcs.
 What did he do to them?

-- Just when you think that the good guys had won the battle, Morgoth unleashed the fires of Thrangorodrim unto them and to the nearby lands.
-Oh man!
-This is no joke, in fact this battle called Dagor Bragollach itself is such a nightmare into its own right.
-People burned left and right as they were not only burned, but consumed by the lava itself.
+- Just when you think that the good guys had won the battle, Morgoth unleashed the fires of Thangorodrim unto them and to the nearby lands.
+In fact this battle called Dagor Bragollach (Battle of the Sudden Flame) itself is such a nightmare into its own right.
+People burned left and right, and they were not only burned, but consumed by the lava itself.

-- Ungoliant, as one would expect from a giant spider who brought Shelob into the world.
-A simple Maia, she drank the sap of the Two Trees and turned into the pure embodiment of darkness and gluttony, and became the Broodmother of all spiders in existence (sorry arachnophobes!).
+- Ungoliant, as one would expect from the giant spider who brought Shelob into the world.
+Originally a simple Maia, she drank the sap of the Two Trees and turned into the pure embodiment of darkness and gluttony, and became the Broodmother of all spiders in existence (sorry arachnophobes!).
 She's never satisfied, and isn't picky about what she eats.
 She would devour the entire world if given the chance.
 She almost ate Morgoth himself.
 And what's worse, the published version of The Silmarillion does not confirm her fate.
 So... she could still be out there somewhere... always hungry...

 - Ancalagon The Black.
-So humongously large, so large that he himself broke 3 mountains that are bigger than Mount Everest by his death.
+He is so huge that he broke 3 mountains that were bigger than Mount Everest when he fell at his death.
 He has enough power to melt many of the rings of power.
-He is basically a walking natural disaster.
+He is basically a flying natural disaster.

 - Imprisonment on the Isle of Werewolves.
 Trapped in a dungeon, with werewolves gradually picking the prisoners off.
 The Lay of Leithian even describes chains that eat their flesh.